Paint Glossary: All About Paint, Color and Tools

 Primer: Used to seal bare surfaces and provide a base for paint to grab on to.
 If you've spackled your walls, priming is a must to prevent the spackle from bleeding through the paint.
 Use water-based primer on new drywall, previously painted walls (including those that have been patched, repaired or stained), galvanized metal and nonferrous metals.
 Use oil-based primer on severely stained or damaged walls, on paneling, under wallpaper, and on wrought iron, ferrous metal and raw wood.

 Sheen: A paint's sheen gives it a certain finish and quality.
 There are several options:

 Matte/Flat -- Smooth finish, has little or no sheen.
 Helps hide surface imperfections but may suffer damage more easily than other finishes.
 Best for low-traffic areas.

 Eggshell -- Velvety sheen, easy to clean.
-Great middle-of-the-road option between flat and high gloss.
-Gives a flatter look than glossy paint but still provides hard-wearing and protective coating.
+This is a great middle-of-the-road option between flat and high gloss.
+It gives a flatter look than glossy paint but still provides a hard-wearing and protective coating.

 Semigloss -- Sleek, radiant and high resistance to moisture.
 Good for cabinets, doors and windows.

 High Gloss -- Very durable and easy to clean.
 Its glass-like finish makes it good for trim and molding.

 Water-Based Paint: (Latex paint is often called water-based) Commonly used on walls and ceilings, it is less toxic and easier to clean up than oil-based paints.
 Water-based paint comes in a variety of sheens including matte, eggshell or high-gloss.